MileHacker Logo

 Relaxation & Wellness

-Essaouira several options for unwinding and rejuvenating, embracing traditional Moroccan wellness practices.
+Essaouira several options for unwinding and rejuvenating, embracing classic Moroccan wellness practices.
 Many riads and hotels offer in-house spa services like traditional hammam, massages, and argan oil-based therapies.
 Consider L'Heure Bleue Palais for luxury options.
 Hammam de la Rose is a well-regarded public hammam.
 Several surf and yoga camps operate in Essaouira.

 Entertainment & Nightlife